jorgebucaran/hyperapp/docs/architecture/dispatch.md

 }
 ```

-Hyperapp’s default dispatch function is a little too involved to showcase here but suffice it to say you’ll most likely want to leverage it.
+Hyperapp's default dispatch function is a little too involved to showcase here but suffice it to say you'll most likely want to leverage it.

 ---

 ## Example

-Let’s say we’re working on a project where we want to always log the current state.
+Let's say we're working on a project where we want to always log the current state.
 Creating a custom dispatch for this purpose makes sense because it lets us accomplish this without having to change any of our existing actions to request our logging effect to run.

 ```js
 import { log } from "./fx"